Social assistance standards

 What is it?

 The social assistance standard is the standard amount to which a person is entitled.
-The amount depends on many factors (age, family situation, etc.) and is derived from the gross statutory minimum wage.
+The amount depends on many factors (age, family situation, etc.) and is based on the gross statutory minimum wage.

 How much is it?

-Social assistance standards change twice a year: once on January 1 and once on July 1.
-The overview below shows the amount of social assistance benefits (including 5% vacation pay) applicable as of January 1, 2026.
+Social assistance rates change twice a year: once on January 1 and once on July 1.
+The table below shows the amount of the Social assistance benefit including 5% vacation pay) effective as of January 1, 2026.

 From age 21 to retirement age